Jay-Manav/HonKontrol-/README.md

-# HonKontrol-
+# HonKontrol+
-An IOS app built on swift to help reduce noise pollution.
+An iOS app built on swift to help reduce noise pollution.